nachi2206/Polynomial-Management/README.md

 # Polynomial-Management
-This C code helps us to  manage simple operations of polynomilas such  as Addtion and Substraction.
+This C code helps us to  manage simple operations of polynomials such  as Addtion and Substraction.